 Just as you wouldn’t rush up to a stranger at an in-person networking event and blurt out that you’d like to “pick their brain”, don’t rudely put yourself in front of a stranger on LinkedIn and expect them to do you a favor.

 One turnoff is using only the default message “I’d like to add you to my professional network” (or however the default reads right now).
 The recipient probably has no idea who you are.
 Your message and request may be ignored.

 Another offense is sending a too-long message to them.
 The recipient could well be someone who receives dozens (if not more) of these invitations daily.
-Make it easy for them by keeping the message short and to the point . . . and give them a reason to WANT to connect with you.
+Make it easy for them by keeping the message short and to the point.
+Don’t turn them off.
+Give them a reason to WANT to connect with you.